 Gerhard von Rad suggests plausibly that Genesis 1 is directly prompted by the revelation God gave Ezekiel, [he was a priest of the Exile to Babylon] and is the first elaboration of it.
 Scholars have long noted that Genesis 1 is too rational and abstract to really be a myth.
 It was a polemic made possible by the unprecedented breakthrough of Ezekiel’s vision. (pp105)

 In his vision, Ezekiel saw "seated above the likeness of a throne … something that seemed like a human form." (adam) Wink notes that, in the gospels, Jesus called himself "the son of the man."
 We use it as a title; we say The Son of Man.
-What if in leaving out the second the which is the Greek texts— the son of the man— we are obscuring the fact that Jesus identified himself as human, but as a son of the man of Ezekiel?
+What if in leaving out the second the which is the Greek texts— the son of the man— we are obscuring the fact that Jesus identified himself not as human or a mortal man (which is what son of man can mean), but as a son of the man of Ezekiel?

 Wink is clear that Ezekiel's vision is not a projection of himself upon the Divine.
 Ezekiel is experiencing revelation; a vision of what really is.